**Special offer** Free 60-minute consultation for Parkinson’s patients.

 Having your partner/carer attend your sessions with you may be helpful – your partner/carer may be able to support your learning with their own understanding of how to apply AT principles.

 Consider attending “tune up” sessions – these may help you handle new Parkinson’s-related challenges.
 As Parkinson’s is a progressive condition, you may find it useful to return to your AT instructor for sessions when you feel the need to reinforce your skills.
-Your instructor may be able to help you apply your AT training to address a new symptom or challenging activity.
+Your teacher may be able to help you apply your AT training to address a new symptom or challenging activity.

-AT complete extensive training, usually over a three-year period.
+Alexander Technique teachers complete extensive training, usually over a three-year period.

 The following links may be helpful for finding certified AT teachers: